Further reading - Kitten immunity

 How is your puppy's immunity different from an adult dog's?

-We love our dogs; we wish nothing could never hurt them and one of the best allies for this mission is already in their body: it’s their immune system.
+We love our dogs; we wish nothing could never hurt them and one of the best ally for this mission is already in their body: it’s their immune system.

 Why is it so important to assist puppies’ immune system development?